Confluence (abstract rewriting): Local confluence

 A rewriting system may be locally confluent without being (globally) confluent.
-Examples are shown in picture 3 and 4.
+Examples are shown in figures 1 and 2.
 However, Newman's lemma states that if a locally confluent rewriting system has no infinite reduction sequences (in which case it is said to be terminating or strongly normalizing), then it is globally confluent.

 Church–Rosser property

 A rewriting system is said to possess the Church–Rosser property if and only if $x \stackrel{*}{\leftrightarrow} y$ implies $x\mathbin\downarrow y$ for all objects x, y.
 Alonzo Church and J. Barkley Rosser proved in 1936 that lambda calculus has this property; hence the name of the property.
 (The fact that lambda calculus has this property is also known as the Church–Rosser theorem.)
 In a rewriting system with the Church–Rosser property the word problem may be reduced to the search for a common successor.
 In a Church–Rosser system, an object has at most one normal form; that is the normal form of an object is unique if it exists, but it may well not exist.
 In lambda calculus for instance, the expression (λx.xx)(λx.xx) does not have a normal form because there exists an infinite sequence of β-reductions (λx.xx)(λx.xx) → (λx.xx)(λx.xx) → ...

 A rewriting system possesses the Church–Rosser property if and only if it is confluent.
 Because of this equivalence, a fair bit of variation in definitions is encountered in the literature.
 For instance, in "Terese" the Church–Rosser property and confluence are defined to be synonymous and identical to the definition of confluence presented here; Church–Rosser as defined here remains unnamed, but is given as an equivalent property; this departure from other texts is deliberate.